beginning of content

 Usually, you will not need any tests.
 Scans and x-rays are usually only needed when you have:

-Your doctor may refer you for physiotherapy or for other tests.
+Your doctor may organise for you to have other tests.

 How are back injuries treated?

-Treatment will depend on your back injury and how severe it is.
-Most minor back injuries get better by themselves within 6 weeks.
+Your treatment will depend on your back injury and how severe it is.
+Most minor back injuries improve a lot within 6 weeks.

 Minor back injuries can usually be treated with simple measures such as: